Why I believe the Bible

 Surely, the Bible has the right to claim -

-This is what Jehovah, the King of Israel, and his Redeemer, Jehoveh of Armies, says: "I am the first, and I am the last; and besides me there is no God.
+This is what Jehovah, the King of Israel, and his Redeemer, the LORD of hosts, says: "I am the first, and I am the last; and besides me there is no God.
 Who is like me?
 Who will call, and will declare it, and set it in order for me, since I established the ancient people?
 Let them declare the things that are coming, and that will happen.
 Do not fear, neither be afraid.
 Have I not declared it to you long ago, and shown it?
 You are my witnesses.
 Is there a God besides me?
 Indeed, there is not.
 I do not know any other Rock."
 (Isaiah chapter 44, verses 6-8.)

 Unique among the world's religions and philosophies

 The core of the christian religion is what is sometimes called, the doctrine of atonement.
 This is God, coming down to earth as a man, living like us, tempted like us, so He truly ‘walked in our shoes’, and finally dying in order to pay for our sins (Philippians 2:5-11; Hebrews 4:14-16; 1 Corinthians 15:1-4; 1 John 4:9-10).
 As far as I am aware, there is no other religion that teaches anything like this!
-All other religions teach that we are required to become worthy of God by our own efforts - which by definition is impossible.
+All other religions teach that we are required to become worthy of God by our own efforts - which, by definition, is impossible.

-Christianity is thus both reasonable and unique.
+Christianity is thus both reasonable, and unique.

 I urge us to consider ...